Picker Builder:

 Most of the patterns are searched by name mask.

-Patterns can be added, removed, and moved between blocks.
+Patterns can be added, removed (with or without controls), merged and moved between blocks.

 To add pattern :